Ras Al Khaimah Free Trade Zone: RAK FTZ International Offices

 RAK FTZ's Germany liaison office was established in April 2008 in response to significant interest in the free zone from the German market.
 It is located at the MediaPark in Cologne.
 The office in Germany is the base for RAK FTZ's activities in central Europe.

-RAK FTZ UAE Business and Promotion Centres
+RAK FTZ UAE Business and Promotion Centers

-The Ras Al Khaimah Free Trade Zone Authority also has promotion centres in Dubai and Abu Dhabi.
+The Ras Al Khaimah Free Trade Zone Authority also has promotion centers in Dubai and Abu Dhabi.